microsoft/Microsoft-OpenXR-Unreal/README.md

 # Using the Microsoft OpenXR plugin

+## Use the plugin from GitHub source

+1. Copy MsftOpenXRGame/Plugins/MicrosoftOpenXR to your game's Plugins directory.
+Skip this step if using the example MsftOpenXRGame project.

+This plugin maintains compatibility with older engine versions, so using the source directly may not work as expected in the latest engine release.
+If you are prompted that "**The 'MicrosoftOpenXR' plugin was designed for build 4.26.0.
+Attempt to load it anyway?**", follow these steps to ensure that the plugin's EngineVersion is updated to match your engine version:

+2. Modify the "EngineVersion" string in Plugins/MicrosoftOpenXR/MicrosoftOpenXR.uplugin to match the engine version you are using.
+    1. For example, if you are using UE **4.27**, change the line to: **"EngineVersion": "4.27.0"**

 ## Install the plugin from the Unreal Marketplace

 1. Install the [Microsoft OpenXR](https://www.unrealengine.com/marketplace/product/ef8930ca860148c498b46887da196239) plugin from the Unreal Engine Marketplace to your engine.